intunist/english-labeling-guide/phone.md

 Our system is designed for compatibility _and_ interoperability between dialects with minimal effort.
 American, British, Australian, etc.
 Along with this, we are working on 3 pronunciation dictionaries (AmE, N.Bre, S.BrE) that will extend to a **per-dialect selectable G2P system for OpenUTAU**.

+### Canadian English speakers:
+When writing this we forgot to include CanE.
+We have included preliminary info below AmE.
+If you find an issue please contact us.

 # BrE Phoneme set - Southern and International Variant
 This is the primary phoneme set, designed for most speakers with a British-leaning accent.
 It also accommodates Australian English.